-- Provide consultation to family members, providers and MCOs concerning environmental modification projects to the SDCB member's individual's residence, and inspect the final environmental modification project prior to the member/EOR requesting the final payment to ensure that the adaptations meet the approved plan as submitted and approved for environmental adaptation; and - Provider must establish and maintain financial reporting and accounting for each member. - The environmental modification provider will submit the environmental modification Service Cost Quote Packet containing the following information and documentation to the MCO: - Environmental modification evaluation; - Service Cost Estimate; - Photographs of the proposed modifications; - The estimated start date of the work on the proposed modification; (equipment, materials, supplies, labor, travel, per diem, report writing time, and completion date of modification); - Letter of Acceptance of Service Cost Estimate signed by the SDCB member/EOR; - Letter of Permission from property owner.
-If the property owner is someone other than the member, the letter must be signed by the property owner and the member; - The Construction Letter of Understanding.
-If the property owner is someone other than the member, the letter must be signed by the property owner and the member; and - Documentation demonstrating compliance with the ADA. - The environmental modification provider must submit the following to the MCO, after the completion of work: - Letter of Approval of Work completed signed by the SDCB member/EOR; and - Photographs of the completed modifications.
+Provider must establish and maintain financial reporting and accounting for each memberMember.

-The MCO must submit a Care Coordinator Individual Assessment of Need to the provider.
+- The environmental modification provider will submit the environmental modification Service Cost Quote Packet containing the following information and documentation to the MCO: - Environmental modification evaluation; - Service Cost Estimate; - Photographs of the proposed modifications; - The estimated start date of the work on the proposed modification; (equipment, materials, supplies, labor, travel, per diem, report writing time, and completion date of modification); - Letter of Acceptance of Service Cost Estimate signed by the SDCB member/EOR; - Letter of Permission from property owner.
+If the property owner is someone other than the memberMember, the letter must be signed by the property owner and the memberMember; - The Construction Letter of Understanding.
+If the property owner is someone other than the member Member, the letter must be signed by the property owner and the member Member; and - Documentation demonstrating compliance with the ADA. - The environmental modification provider must submit the following to the MCO, after the completion of work: - Letter of Approval of Work completed signed by the SDCB member/Member/EOR; and - Photographs of the completed modifications. - o The MCO must submit a Care Coordinator Individual Assessment of Need to the provider. - Reimbursement: